-Except for cases specially assigned to a specific judge for all purposes, or for motions to be heard on the day of trial by the judge assigned for trial from a Call or Criminal Procedure Court calendar, to schedule a pretrial motion for hearing, in addition to any other requirements set by law or rule, the moving party must contact the Criminal Calendaring Section (Room 106 of the main courthouse or call 503.988.3235), and request a date, time and location for the hearing.
+Except for cases specially assigned to a specific judge for all purposes, or for motions to be heard on the day of trial by the judge assigned for trial from a Call or Criminal Procedure Court calendar, to schedule a pretrial motion for hearing, in addition to any other requirements set by law or rule, the moving party must contact the court by calling 971-274-0545 or emailing MUL.Criminal@ojd.state.or.us, and request a date, time and location for the hearing.
 Motions in cases assigned to a specific judge may be scheduled by contacting that judge.